sta/websocket-sharp/README.md

 ws.Compression = CompressionMethod.Deflate;
 ```

-And then your client will send the following header in the connection request to the server.
+And then your client will send the following header in the handshake request to the server.

     Sec-WebSocket-Extensions: permessage-deflate; server_no_context_takeover; client_no_context_takeover